-Table ~\ref{tab:table1} summarizes some of the top solutions in the Kaggle competition. ``$\checkmark$'' means the architecture is used in the solution, and a specific name represents the model of the architecture. ``Ensemble'' means whether the final result is a ensemble of several different models by some weighed mechanism.
+Table~\ref{tab:table1} summarizes some of the top solutions in the Kaggle competition \cite{bukhari2023icecube}. ``$\checkmark$'' means the architecture is used in the solution, and a specific name represents the specific model. ``Ensemble'' means whether the final result is a ensemble of several different models by some weighed mechanism.

-In summary, Attention mechanism can work really well for having the ability to capture the relationship of both nodes \citep{joshi2020transformers} and time sequence.
-What's more, ViT is better than Transformer that an event is more close to a picture than sentence.
+In summary, Transformer architecture can work really well for having the ability to capture the information of both graphs \cite{joshi2020transformers} and time sequences.
+What's more, since the total number of nodes in a graph is smaller than vocabulary of a language, ViT is better than Transformer that an event is closer to a picture than sentence.

-As for loss function, Von Mises-Fisher Loss \citep{kumar2018mises} has the advantage that the first Bessel function is the solution for partial differential equations in a cylinder.
-And IceCube is constructed by several strings, meaning that all the detectors on the same string has the same $x$ and $y$ coordinate, which makes its shape more close to a cylinder.
+As for loss function, Von Mises-Fisher Loss \cite{kumar2018mises} has the advantage that the first Bessel function is the solution for partial differential equations in a cylinder.
+And IceCube is constructed by several strings, meaning that all the detectors on the same string has the same $x$ and $y$ coordinate, which makes its shape closer to a cylinder.
 This loss function finds the internal properties of IceCube.
 However, some solutions indicate that Cross Entropy Loss is better than Von Mises-Fisher Loss.
-A possible explanation is that these solutions divide the entire sky into several bins and then predict which bin is the most likely, thus it can work really well with Cross Entropy Loss, which is normally used for classification.
+A possible explanation is that these solutions divide the azimuth and zenith into several bins and then predict which bin is the most likely, thus it can work really well with Cross Entropy Loss, which is normally used for classification missions.